golemfactory/clay/scripts/node_integration_tests/README.md

 use the same account, so there is no need to wait for ETH, tGNT and GNTB any more.
 If you want to change this behaviour set --reuse_keys.

-To enable reusing keys fo all tests add --reuse_keys=no
+To enable reusing keys fo all tests add --reuse_keys=yes
 ```
-pytest --reuse_keys=no scripts/node_integration_tests
+pytest --reuse_keys=yes scripts/node_integration_tests
 ```
 To start all tests, each with new fresh key, without reusing keys:
 ```
-pytest --reuse_keys=yes scripts/node_integration_tests
+pytest --reuse_keys=no scripts/node_integration_tests
 ```

 You can also enable or disable reusing keys for particular tests, there is boolean flag on decorator on each test (in test_golem.py and test_concent.py) setting default behaviour.
-If there is no `--reuse_keys=no` or `--reuse_keys=no` given, tests are run with default options.
+If there is no `--reuse_keys=no` or `--reuse_keys=yes` given, tests are run with default options, set by decorator.
 Run with default options with simple:

 ```
 pytest scripts/node_integration_tests